NollmannLab/3DreconstructionSMLM/README.md

 4) Functions contains several MATLAB m-files with common functions used by the different folders.

-5) T4_jobs_IMAGIC folder contains example scripts used for the 3D reconstruction of the T4 bacteriophage. jobX.sh contains executable shell scripts (linux) that call routines in IMAGIC.
-Specific functions and parameters used are described within these script files.
-Scripts are to be executed sequentially.
+5) T4_IMAGIC folder contains an example script used for the 3D reconstruction of the T4 bacteriophage.

-jobX.log contains the output log files from the execution of IMAGIC with the scripts provided.
+Files are numbered according to the sequential order in which IMAGIC functions were executed, and contain the function names and parameters used for each step.
+Files are in raw text format.